 The Snowball Method

 The first approach focuses on paying off debts by order of interest rates, starting with the highest rate.
 The second prioritizes card balance, starting with the lowest balance.

 The longer credit card interest builds on a balance, the more you’ll end up paying.
 And compounding interest — the interest earned on interest — only further adds to the credit card bill (and the stress).
 This is why many people prioritize paying off credit cards with the highest interest rates first.

 The avalanche method employs a debt elimination strategy known as debt stacking, in which you focus on the card with the highest APR first to save money on credit card interest over time.

 How it works is simple:

-- After that card has been paid off, repeat steps 3 and 4 with the next highest APR card.
+After paying off the card, repeat steps 3 and 4 with the next highest APR card.

 This method focuses on cost savings momentum over time.

 Once momentum builds—like an avalanche—there’s no stopping it.

 Here’s what a credit card debt avalanche method could look like with four credit cards: